bitovi/academy/src/react-vite/12-testing/testing.md

 After calling `render` we verify that the component has initially rendered the proper DOM structure.
-Since the element is not expected the `queryByText` method is appropriate to use here, this method will return null if the element doesn't exist.
+Since the element is not expected the `queryByText` method is appropriate to use here, this method will return null if the element doesn’t exist.
 We use `expect` with the `not` property to confirm that the DOM does not contain the element.
 In most cases prefer using the testing library's API methods rather than, for example, asserting on whether or not the result of `queryByText` is null.

-Now that we know the proper initial DOM was rendered let's use `user.click()` to click on an element.
+Now that we know the proper initial DOM was rendered let’s use `user.click()` to click on an element.
 We pass the element to be clicked to the `click` function as its argument.
 Once the call to click resolves the DOM can be queried again to see the effect.
 Assuming the component code made the right changes the call to `getByText("In-store Options")` should return the element so it exists in